trendmicro/tlsh/README.md

 Edit [CMakeLists.txt](CMakeLists.txt) to build TLSH with different options.

-- TLSH_BUCKETS: determines using 128 or 256 buckets, more is better
+- TLSH_BUCKETS: determines using 128 or 256 buckets
+	use the default 128 buckets unless you are an expert and know you need 256 buckets
-- TLSH_CHECKSUM_1B: determines checksum length, longer means less collision
+- TLSH_CHECKSUM_1B: determines checksum length, longer means less collision use the default 1 byte unless you are an expert and know you need a larger checksum

 ## Linux